particle-iot/docs/src/content/faq/particle-tools/eclipse-debug.md

 You only need to connect one GND line, though it's best to connect all of them if possible to reduce noise on the ribbon cable if you are making a board with a 20-pin JTAG connector.

-If you're just using SWD like you would with the ST-LINK/V2 mini SWD devices, you should connect it as follows:
+If you're just using SWD like you would with the mini SWD device, you should connect it as follows:

 The pins on the connector are numbered this way when you have the programmer positioned so the logo is upright and the notch is on the bottom of the 20-pin connector.